Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 This library has three simple but very useful features:

-- A Middleware to forward the requests to the Vite Dev Server
+- A Middleware to forward the requests to the Vite Development Server
-  - The middleware can be start the Vite Dev Server for you ❤️.
+  - The middleware can be start the Vite Development Server for you ❤️.
 - A service to access the Vite manifest.
 - Tag Helpers for script and link tags.